MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow.md

 | Deploy MLflow models to Azure Machine Learning (online and batch) | Deployment of MLflow models for batch inference isn't currently supported.<sup>2</sup> | **&check;** | **&check;** |
 | Deploy non-MLflow models to Azure Machine Learning | | **&check;** | **&check;** |

-<sup>1</sup> For more information, see [Manage model registries in Azure Machine Learning with MLflow](how-to-manage-models-mlflow.md) for details.
+<sup>1</sup> For more information, see [Manage model registries in Azure Machine Learning with MLflow](how-to-manage-models-mlflow.md).

 <sup>2</sup> For an alternative, see [Deploy and run MLflow models in Spark jobs](how-to-deploy-mlflow-model-spark-jobs.md).

 ## Related content